CTET Exam Pattern 2025: Exam Expected to be Held in August

 • No re-test will be conducted if you miss the exam for any reason.

-CTET Exam 2025 Preparation Tips
+CTET Exam Pattern 2025: Preparation Tips

-• Gather relevant study materials including books, video lectures, and practice sets tailored to the CTET Exam Pattern.
+• Gather relevant study materials, including books, video lectures, and practice sets, tailored to the CTET Exam Pattern.

-• Break down the syllabus into smaller sub-topics to ensure complete and structured coverage.
+• Break down the syllabus into smaller subtopics to ensure complete and structured coverage.

 • Create concise notes for quick and effective revision before the exam.